Sweet Emotions Counseling, 1333 Arapaho, Suite A, Springdale, AR, 72764, Tel: 479.871.5426

 Web design and imagery by Kenneth Davis/Devious Design: www.deviousdesign.com

 "Mr. Davis is one of the most interesting people I know in the field.
 This fellow is qualified in many various disciplines of the recovery chain, and as a peer, and friend, I am thrilled to a part of his life.
-If one is in need of services or a client needing continuing care I highly recommend Kenneth." - Harry Ivy, SA Counselor at Conmed Healthcare Management
+If one is in need of counseling, or continuing care, I highly recommend Kenneth." - Harry Ivy, SA Counselor at Conmed Healthcare Management, Arizona

 "What a story!
-You are an amazing human being to have gone through what you have and come out of it to be in a helping profession!
-You are helping those people who really need it and you know firsthand what they are going through.
+You are an amazing human being to have gone through what you have, and come out of it to be in a helping profession!
+You are helping those people who really need it, and know firsthand what they are going through.
 It's funny, I'm connecting more and more with people who have had design careers, myself included, and then go into art therapy.
-I am currently working with a PhD student (former art director) on her dissertation.
-I am the art therapist who facilitates the intervention and we are working with women who have cancer.
-It's so funny because we are all such perfectionists when it comes to designing projects for our patients to complete.
+I am currently working with a PhD. student on her dissertation.
+I am the art therapist who facilitates the intervention.
+We work with women who have cancer.
+It's funny because we are all such perfectionists when it comes to designing projects for our patients to complete.
 They love it though because they come away with a successful transitional object.
 That's how we roll in medical art therapy -- it's important to lift patients' egos when they are sick and dying."

 "Kenneth's willingness to learn, and adapt to every single client is admirable.
-His participants are saddened by his departure, and this is due to Kenneth's ability to be nonjudgmental, creative, compassionate, and his ability to implement various counseling theories.
-Kenneth is an individual with an immense amount of talent that can be utilized in various environments, and he would be an asset to any individual afforded the opportunity to work with him" - Antonio Coleman, Director of Children's Services, PPL: New Foundations, St. Paul, MN.
+His participants are saddened by his departure (from People For Pride In Living), which is due to Kenneth's ability to be nonjudgmental, creative, compassionate, and his ability to implement various counseling theories.
+Kenneth is an individual with an immense amount of talent that can be utilized in various environments.
+He would be an asset to any individual afforded the opportunity to work with him" - Antonio Coleman, Director of Children's Services, PPL: New Foundations, St. Paul, MN.

-"Kenneth, Thank you for sharing your inspiring story of overcoming your own addiction, and being able to use this experience to help others.
-I relate to your story, as I too have been through some rough patches with regards to my own mental health, but have found ways to recover, and this has lead to my feeling more able to help others through recovery.
-I believe we all struggle with imbalances in our lives and must find ways of achieving this, one fundamental is in the relationships a person has available to them.
-The relationship between a person in recovery and their experience with their therapist has the potential to be significant and transformative.
+"Kenneth.
+Thank you for sharing the inspiring story of overcoming your own addictions, and being able to use this experience to help others.
+I relate to your story, as I too have been through some rough patches with regards to my own mental health, but have found ways to recover.
+This has lead to my feeling more able to help others through their recovery process.
+I believe we all struggle with imbalances in our lives, and must find ways of achieving this.
+The relationship between a person in recovery, and their therapist has the potential to be significant and transformative.
 I believe that the best therapists are the ones who take a position of empathy, and who themselves are open to transformation and learning.
-I believe that taking a starting point of being able to identify with and understand sets up a more equal and authentic relationship: Removing barriers from human connection.
+In addition, I believe being able to identify with, and personally relate to clients leads to a more equal and authentic relationship.
 You have inspired me to adopt a more personal and honest style to my work.
 Many thanks for this!- Kate Guscott, Art Therapist, Action for Children, and St. Vincents Family Center; Orange County, CA